 How much will this solution improve my CLS score?

-With our plugin solution, and as more users update to Chrome 90, your ads should have a minimal or no impact on your CLS score.
+With our CLS solutions, your ads should have a minimal or no impact on your CLS score.
 If you’ve additionally optimized your site to solve any non-ad CLS issues, you should have no problem achieving a CLS score in the “good” range!

 Occasionally, ads that are larger than standard sizes may serve and cause some shift.
 In these cases, we think the increased revenue from these infrequent, larger ads is worth the trade-off.
 If you request it, we can turn off these ads from serving on your site.
 But the goal is to get into the “Good” range, not to achieve a perfect zero score — once you’re under 0.1, Google has said that there’s no bonus for further score improvements.

-We’ve performed extensive testing to ensure that your RPM and take-home revenue will not be negatively impacted by this solution!
+We’ve performed extensive testing to ensure that your RPM and take-home revenue will not be negatively impacted by our CLS solutions!

 How can I check my CLS score?